stfc/PSyclone/doc/configuration.rst

 PSyclone reads various run-time configuration options from the ``psyclone.cfg`` file.
-As described in :ref:`getting-going-configuration`, the default ``psyclone.cfg`` configuration file is installed in either ``/etc/`` or ``${HOME}/.psyclone/`` during the installation process.
+As described in :ref:`getting-going-configuration`, the default ``psyclone.cfg`` configuration file is installed in ``<python-base-prefix>/share/psyclone/`` during the installation process.

-At execution-time, PSyclone searches for the configuration file in the following locations, in order:
+At execution-time, PSyclone searches for the configuration file in a number of locations.
+The ordering of these locations depends upon whether PSyclone is being run within a Python virtual environment (such as ``venv``).
+If no virtual environment is detected then the locations searched, in order, are:

 1. ``${PWD}/.psyclone/``
 2. ``${HOME}/.psyclone/``
+3. ``<python-base-dir>/share/psyclone/``

+If a virtual environment is detected then it is assumed that the ``share`` directory will be a part of that environment.
+In order to maintain isolation of distinct virtual environments this directory is then checked *before* the user's home directory. i.e. the list of locations searched is now:

+1. ``${PWD}/.psyclone/``
+2. ``<python-base-dir>/share/psyclone/``
-3. ``/etc/``
+3. ``${HOME}/.psyclone/``

-i.e. PSyclone may be configured on a per-project, per-user or system-wide basis.
+If it is desired to use a configuration file in a non-standard location then the search mechanism may be overriden by specifying the (full path to the) configuration file to use via the ``PSYCLONE_CONFIG`` environment variable.
+If the specified configuration file is not found then PSyclone will fall back to searching the previously listed locations.

 Options
 -------